Call for Papers: 26th International Conference on Case-Based Reasoning (ICCBR 2018), Paper Submission: April 27, 2018

-The ICCBR 2018 Organizers and Program Committee invites submissions of original theoretical research, applied research and deployed application papers on all aspects of Case-Based Reasoning (CBR).
+The Organizers and Program Committee invites submissions of original theoretical research, applied research and deployed application papers on all aspects of Case-Based Reasoning (CBR).
 ICCBR is the premier, annual meeting of the CBR community and the leading international conference on this topic.
 The CBR community welcomes experts from related fields and from industry.
-The conference theme for this year is The Future of CBR.
+In particular this year, we seek research related to the intersection of CBR and analogical reasoning, and we have established a special track of the main conference for this purpose.
+The conference theme for 2018 is The Future of CBR.

 Conference Dates: July 10-12, 2018